BloombergGraphics/covid-vaccine-tracker-data/README.md

 * `id`: Postal abbreviations for states, territories and vaccination jurisdictions (full list available [here](https://faq.usps.com/s/article/What-are-the-USPS-abbreviations-for-U-S-states-and-territories)).
 Cities and federal entities are given non-standard identifiers, e.g. “new-york-city”.
 * `population`: Population estimates as of July 1, 2019 from the [U.S. Census](https://www.census.gov/data/tables/time-series/demo/popest/2010s-state-total.html) for the U.S. and Puerto Rico.
 2018 U.S. Census Bureau estimates and estimates from the CIA Factbook are used for other U.S. territories and Micronesia, Palau and the Marshall Islands.
 * `name`: State, territory, city or vaccination jurisdiction name.
 * `dosesAdministered`: Cumulative number of doses administered.
 This is the administration data published on our website.
-It includes the most up-to-date figures drawn from the CDC and from state-run dashboards—whichever value is higher.
+Prior to Feb.
+20, it includes the most up-to-date figures drawn from the CDC and from state-run dashboards—whichever value is higher; CDC data is used moving forward.
 * `peopleVaccinated`: Cumulative number of people who’ve received at least one dose.
-(Note: if higher than the CDC number, state-reported data is used.)
+(Note: if higher than the CDC number prior to Feb.
+20, state-reported data is used.)
 * `completedVaccination`: Cumulative number of people who’ve been fully vaccinated.
-(Notes: if higher than the CDC number, state-reported data is used, and the first-approved vaccines require two doses for full vaccination or “series completion”.)
+(Notes: if higher than the CDC number prior to Feb.
+20, state-reported data is used, and the first-approved vaccines require two doses for full vaccination or “series completion”.)
 * `cdcDosesDistributed`: Cumulative number of vaccine doses delivered, according to the CDC.
+(Data for New York City is as reported by the city.)
 * `cdcDosesAdministered`: Cumulative number of doses administered, as reported by the CDC.
 (Note: CDC data is delayed for some states.
-For the most up-to-date data, use `dosesAdministered`)
+For the most up-to-date data prior to Feb.
+20, use `dosesAdministered`)
 * `stateReportedDosesAdministered`: Cumulative number of doses administered, as reported by states.
 (Note: we do not collect this figure for every state; for the most comprehensive data, use `dosesAdministered`.)

 [historical-global-doses-administered.csv](data/historical-global-doses-administered.csv) – Cumulative number of doses administered by country